 Vista pruning is recommended for a home owner if the tree branches block a scenic view, like overlooking a lake.
 It is also recommended for commercial property managers whose business signs have been obscured by tree branches.

-Ball Moss removal is necessary should the tree be infected with ball moss.
+Ball Moss removal is necessary should a tree become infected with ball moss.
 Ball moss starts by killing smaller branches by obstructing sunlight.
-Eventually, if left unchecked, it can cause bigger branches to die, too.
+Eventually, if left unchecked, it can cause bigger branches to die, also.